-Both CRD domains of the tandem-repeat galectin-4 were evaluated and the N-terminal domain did recognize compounds 2-12 and 17 with moderate affinities in the low-medium µM range, which for all compounds is better than the parent thiodigalactoside.
+Both CRD of the tandem-repeat galectin-4 were evaluated and the N-terminal domain did recognize compounds 2-12 and 17 with moderate affinities in the low-medium µM range, which for all compounds is better than the parent thiodigalactoside.
 Reflecting the difference in fine-specificity between the two galectin-4 domains, the C-terminal domain revealed mid-nM affinities for several compounds.
 As observed for galectin-1 and 3, aryltriazoles carrying no or smaller substitutents at the aryl moiety (2-5 and 12) were identified as the best inhibitors.
 Again, this suggests that one or both of the aryl-accommodating sites of galectin-4C can harbor only smaller structures.
 The 4-fluorophenyl derivative 5 stands out as a most potent galectin-4C with a Kd of 73 nM, which suggests a specific fluorine interaction and/or an ideal steric fit by the 4-fluoro substituent.
 Most likely, efficient inhibition of one domain[13] will be sufficient to block physiological/biological effects by galectin-4.
 Galectin-7 binding is enhanced by the 4-aryl-triazolyl groups of 2-9, 12, and 17, while the sterically more demanding compounds 10-11 are virtually non-binding.
 Similar observations were made for galectin-9N and 9C, which both bind several inhibitors with sub to low µM affinities.
 In contrast to galectin-4, no clear selectivity between the two domains of galectin-9 was observed.

-Overall, the 4-aryl-triazolyl thiodigalactosides 2-12 and 17 delivered inhibitors significantly more potent than thiodigalactoside itself against galectin-1, 2, 3, 4N, 4C, 7, 9N, and 9C.
+Overall, the 4-aryl-triazolyl thiodigalactosides 2-12 and 17 delivered inhibitors significantly more potent than thiodigalactoside itself against galectin-1, 2, 3, 4N, 4C, 7, 9N, and 9C and more potent than the corresponding galactoside monosaccharide derivative against galectin-3, 7, and 9N (c.f. e.g. the monosaccharide corresponding to 2 show Kd of 150, 1700, and 1300 µM, respectively, against these four galectins[7a,8d]).
 In particular, galectin-1 and 3 were well inhibited with several compounds showing low nM affinity.
 The inhibition potency against galectin-3 even surpassed our earlier described corresponding 4-amido-triazolyl-[8d] and 4-aryl-triazolyl-thiodigalactoside[10] derivatives.
 Several compounds indeed possess a clear selectivity for these two galectins, while the selectivity between them is limited except for the thienyl derivative 12 and the phenoxy derivative 11 that displayed moderate selectivity for galectin-1 and 3, respectively.

 Structural studies